gustafekeberg/table-data-extractor/README.md

 | Data 1   | Data 2   |
 | Data 3   | Data 4   |

-This library has one method - `filter()` - which returns filtered data from a defined filter.
+This library has one method - `filter()` - which returns filtered data from a defined array of filters that run in sequence.

 Filters: